BenjaminAtbi/CMPT276-Chip8-System/README.md

   - contents of the .txt file are displayed on the webpage
 - The README files for both games contain links to a browser version of Octo which can be used to test them
 - The "Game" dropdown menu on the website is currently just for show, it does not actually load any programs.
 This is a planned feature for next release, along with the user being able to upload and test their own CHIP-8 programs

+**HOW TO TEST PROGRAM LOADING**
+- on the website, press the "Choose File" button and pick choose "ProgramLoadTest.txt" found in the "Chip8EmulatorProject" directory
+- a sprite will display on the canvas to show that the program has been loaded